 Another one of my favorite ways to create more abundance and go deeper into yoga teachings is by offering workshops.
-Typically, workshops can last anywhere from three to six hours, but sometimes they can go into a full weekend or even into a long series.
+Typically, workshops can last anywhere from three to six hours but could also go into a full weekend or even into a long series.

 Workshops allow you to dive deeper into a particular subject, for example handstands, backbends, or pranayama and meditation.
-They also create leverage, meaning you have premium pricing with multiple people, at the same time.
+Workshops create leverage, meaning you have premium pricing with multiple people, at the same time.

 Pick a subject that you think will interest people.
 Choose something that you can deliver with ease and professionalism.
-In addition, look for a niche that you can sell to, while still keeping your current following in mind.
+In addition, look for a niche that you can sell to, while still keeping in mind of your following.
 You want to teach something that your followers would also be interested in, as well as perspective students.

 With experience and networking you can begin offering your yoga classes, or workshops to different festivals, conferences, or conventions in your community.

 These offers can be really fun and give you access to a lot of people all at one time, which can help to grow your yoga business.
 Conferences and festivals also provide you with free access to more workshops with some of the top teachers.
 This can help you to gain more knowledge about the yoga world!
 It also gives you expert status in front of the public, which is great for your resume.

 Since there are many teacher trainings out there, try and figure out what you can do to make yours unique.
 Also, make sure you have supporting documents such as manuals and other guidelines to better help your students in their yoga school course.
 A syllabus and outline is very helpful in maintaining student engagement and increase the level of participation.